miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 ![alt text][image2]

-### Pipeline (single images)
+### Advanced Lane Detection Pipeline

+In this section each of the stages of the proposed advanced lane detection pipeline is explained.

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. Undistorting a Test Image

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+The following test images show the camera distortion correction in action

 ![alt text][image3]

+#### 2. Color and Gradient Thresholding

+For an efective lane detection, in this project it was used a combination of color and gradient thresholds (see the `color_gradient_thres()` function).
+Before extracting this thresholds the brightness of the images is improved by the `increase_brightness()` function.

+First of all, a color thresholding is applied to the images to extract only the yellow and white objects.
+By this is possible to filter out other possible lines and noise on the road.
+This extraction of colors is key for the challenge video.
+To extract the yellow and white colors the images are converted to the HSV color space.
+Once in the HSV color space it was possible to apply thresholds to extract only yellow and white objects.

+Afterward, gradient thresholding was applied, which is a combination of sobel x, direction and magnitude thresholds.
+The following image shows an example of a resulting binary image after applying the combined color and gradient thresholds:

+![alt text][image4]

+It is worth mentioning that during the development of this project, the major part of the time was spent tunning the color and gradient thresholds to achieve a satisfactory lane detection.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.